CHrlS98/aodf-toolkit/README.md

 # AODF

-Source code for research paper:
-> Filtering methods for asymmetric ODFs: Where and how asymmetry occurs in the white matter
+GPU-accelerated implementation of ODF filtering algorithm for asymmetric ODF estimation in diffusion MRI.

 ## Installation